Information for the Family of a Potential Intern

 Where will my student travel?

-The internships occur all over the world: Florida, California, Hawaii, Alaska, Samoa, Europe, etc. All intern travel to and from the ship is covered by the MATE Center, and the intern lives and is fed aboard the vessel for the duration of the internship.
-In addition, the students receive a stipend of $500/week.
+The internships occur all over the world: Florida, California, Hawaii, Alaska, Samoa, Europe, etc. All intern travel to and from the ship is covered by the UNOLS Office, and the intern lives and is fed aboard the vessel for the duration of the internship.
+In addition, the students receive a stipend of $600/week.

 How much money will my student need?

-All travel to and from the internship is paid for by the MATE Center.
-In addition, interns receive a $500/week stipend.
+All travel to and from the internship is paid for by the UNOLS Office.
+In addition, interns receive a $600/week stipend.
 However, the stipend is not paid until after the internship and final paperwork are completed.
 Students should plan to bring spending money and a credit card in case of emergencies.

 Will I need to purchase travel or additional health insurance for my student to participate?